sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

     ...
 ```

-The Eureka client needs to access the discovery server which can be done in the application.yaml file:
+This makes this Spring project a Eureka client which will need to access the discovery server and can be done in the application.yaml file:

 ```
 eureka: